Intranet analytics explained: metrics, apps, & best practices

 Intranet analytics best practices

-Turning on intranet analytics is just the start—it’s not a magic fix.
+Turning on intranet analytics is just the start, not a magic fix.
 If you dive in without a plan, things might not go as smoothly as you’d hoped.

 Instead, focus on key practices that can guide you.
 This way, you’ll uncover insights that boost teamwork, enhance communication, and drive real progress for your business.